Polyanyanwu/football-quiz-pp2/README.md

 2. The timer for tracking the elapsed time for the quiz kept running even after getting to 0 secods left.
 It was resolved by calling the function clearInterval().

 3. It was challenging to get the Font Awesome to be displayed for the marking of the correct answer with a √ and wrong answer with an x.
 To resolve this I had to setup two divs' having the two Font Awesome for each answer option and used CSS class to control the display from JavaScript.

+4. It was observed that the user could still click on answer options after the submission of the answer.
+This was not desirable and was removed by adding a function to disable clicks on the divs containing the answer options after a user had submitted.
+The divs are enabled when a new question is loaded.

 ## Deployment
 The site was deployed to GitHub pages.
 The following steps were used to effect the deployment: